-- (a) Presents, causes to be presented, or prepares with knowledge or belief that it will be presented, by or on behalf of an insured, claimant or applicant to an Insurer, Insurance Professional or a Premium Finance Company in connection with an Insurance Transaction or Premium Finance Transaction, any information which the Person knows to contain false representations, or representations the falsity of which the Person has Recklessly disregarded, as to any material fact, or which Withholds or Conceals a material fact, concerning any of the following: - (1) Any application for securing, rating of, or renewal of, any Insurance Policy; - (2) Any claim, in whole or in part, for payment or benefit pursuant to any Insurance Policy;
+- (a) Presents, causes to be presented, or prepares with knowledge or belief that it will be presented, by or on behalf of an insured, claimant or applicant to an Insurer, Insurance Professional or a Premium Finance Company in connection with an Insurance Transaction or Premium Finance Transaction, any information which the Person knows to contain false representations, or representations the falsity of which the Person has Recklessly disregarded, as to any material fact, or which Withholds or Conceals a material fact, concerning any of the following: - (1) The Any application for securing, rating of, or renewal of, any Insurance Policy; - (2) Any claim, in whole or in part, for payment or benefit pursuant to any Insurance Policy;

-- (3) Payments made in accordance with the terms of any Insurance Policy; - (4) Any application for the financing of any insurance Premium; - (b) Presents, causes to be presented, or prepares with knowledge or belief that it will be presented, to or by an Insurer, Insurance Professional or a Premium Finance Company in connection with an Insurance Transaction or Premium Finance Transaction, any information which the Person knows to contain false representations, or representations the falsity of which the Person has Recklessly disregarded, as to any material fact, or which Withholds or Conceals a material fact, concerning any of the following: - (1) Any solicitation for sale of any Insurance Policy or purported Insurance Policy; - (2) Any application for certificate of authority; - (3) The financial condition of any Insurer; - (4) The acquisition, formation, merger, affiliation or dissolution of any Insurer; - (c) Solicits or accepts new or renewal insurance risks by or for an Insurer which the Person knows was insolvent or the insolvency of which the Person Recklessly disregards.
+(3) Payments made in accordance with the terms of any Insurance Policy; (4) The Any application for the financing of any insurance Premium; (b) Presents, causes to be presented, or prepares with knowledge or belief that it will be presented, to or by an Insurer, Insurance Professional or a Premium Finance Company in connection with an Insurance Transaction or Premium Finance Transaction, any information which the Person knows to contain false representations, or representations the falsity of which the Person has Recklessly disregarded, as to any material fact, or which Withholds or Conceals a material fact, concerning any of the following: (1) The Any solicitation for sale of any Insurance Policy or purported Insurance Policy; (2) Any application for certificate of authority; (3) The financial condition of any Insurer; (4) The acquisition, formation, merger, affiliation or dissolution of any Insurer; (c) Solicits or accepts new or renewal insurance risks by or for an Insurer which the Person knows was insolvent or the insolvency of which the Person Recklessly disregards.
 It shall be unlawful for any Person to commit, or to attempt to commit, or to aid assist, abet or solicit another to commit, or to conspire to commit an Unlawful Insurance Act.
 Section 4.
-Criminal Penalties

-Any Person who violates Section 2 of this Act is guilty of:

-(a) A Class A misdemeanor if the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than;
+Criminal Penalties Any Person who violates Section 2 of this Act is guilty of: (a) A Class A misdemeanor if the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than; (b) A Class B misdemeanor if: (1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than

+(2) the greater of (1) the value of property, services of other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than, and the defendant has been previously convicted of any class or degree of insurance fraud in any jurisdiction;